kitao/pyxel/README.md

 - 256x256-sized 3 image banks
 - 256x256-sized 8 tilemaps
 - 4 channels with 64 definable sounds
-- 8 music tracks that can combine any sounds
+- 8 music tracks that can combine any of sounds
 - Keyboard, mouse, and gamepad inputs
 - Image and sound editor
 - User expansion of colors, channels, and banks